Top 10 Places to Have a Glass of Wine in Scottsdale

 From the hidden back entrance and gourmet small plates to a wine list that’s thousands of labels long, this speakeasy is a wine lover’s paradise.
 Try a wine flight or let your server help you navigate the wine list and select the best wine for your palate.

-Also in downtown, the Aridus Wine Company tasting room offers award-winning wines from their family owned vineyard and winery in Willcox, Arizona.
+Also in Old Town, the Aridus Wine Company tasting room offers award-winning wines from their family-owned vineyard and winery in Willcox, Arizona.
 Since 2012, Aridus has become Arizona’s largest custom crush facility.
 At the height of production, the state-of-the-art can process upward of 700 tons of fruit.
 Utilizing the highest-quality red and white grape varietals, Aridus crafts its proprietary label that rivals the deep colors, rich aroma and complex flavors of the finest artisanal wines.

 The lush waterfront patio at Olive & Ivy is a favorite spot to sip wine and bask in Scottsdale’s beautiful weather.
 Enjoy live entertainment on select nights and choose from a wine list featuring bottles from California and the Mediterranean.
 You’ll enjoy comfy patio seating complete with fire pits, a water fountain and views of the Arizona Canal.

 This stylish, dimly lit bar at the Four Seasons Resort Scottsdale offers indoor and outdoor seating with stunning views of the Sonoran Desert and city of Scottsdale.
 Drinking a glass of your favorite wine while watching the sunset is the best way to indulge.